pweil-/kubernetes/docs/proposals/security-context-constraints.md

 Below is a list of security context constraints which will likely serve most use cases:

 1. A default constraints object.
-This object may include a `system:authenticated` group and will likely be the most restrictive set of constraints.
+This object is permissioned to something covers all actors such as a `system:authenticated` group and will likely be the most restrictive set of constraints.
 1. A default constraints object for service accounts.
 This object can be identified as serving a group identified by `system:service-accounts` which can be imposed by the service account authenticator / token generator.
 1. Cluster admin constraints identified by `system:cluster-admins` group - a set of constraints with elevated privileges that can be used